aresta/ESP32_GPS/README.md

 I'll post the wiring.

 The prototype is already functional.
-It's shows your position in the map with the little triangle and it refresh as you move.
+It's shows your position in the map with the little triangle, and it refresh as you move.

 It loads a map in a custom file stored in the SD card.
-The map is created out of a Openstreetmap PBF extract and clipped to a few square kms for testing.
+The map is created out of an Openstreetmap PBF extract and clipped to a few square kms for testing.
+The map file creation is done in the computer with some scripts and then copied to the SD card.

 There is still work to do in several different areas.
-Any help is wellcome!
+Any help is welcome!

 - Optimize several areas related to maps storage and memory.
 - A PCB, once the design is completed.